Network Defense Trainer

 - Modifying operations and assuring the mission (cyber for others)

-The trainees can include everyone from commander or CEO to network administrators in the same training exercise, using real tools, and learning what to expect during cyber-attack and how to react.
-The training is fast paced to prepare for incidents at network speeds, and is centered on awareness, reaction time and correct action (at all levels), cyber defenses, workarounds, and if appropriate, countermeasures.
+The trainees can include everyone from commander or CEO to network administrators in the same training exercise, using real tools, and learn what to expect during cyber-attack and how to react.
+The training is fast-paced to prepare for incidents at network speeds and is centered on awareness, reaction time and correct action (at all levels), cyber defenses, workarounds, and if appropriate, countermeasures.